Sam Altman Opposes Pre-Launch AI Approval Rules

 What happened

 According to Reuters, OpenAI CEO Sam Altman will urge U.S. lawmakers against proposals that would require developers to obtain government approval before publicly releasing new AI models.
 Reuters reports Altman is visiting Washington to press Congress to increase funding for AI testing at the U.S. Department of Commerce, and that OpenAI said in a company statement it wants that initiative expanded to include scientists with expertise in cybersecurity, biological weapons, and national security.
 The Next Web reports Altman framed the request as funding evaluation capacity rather than creating a mandatory pre-clearance licensing regime, and cited people familiar with his message.
-The Next Web also reported that House Speaker Mike Johnson described his meeting with Altman as "very good, productive," attributing that quote to CNBC.
+The Next Web also reported that House Speaker Mike Johnson told CNBC he had a "very good, productive meeting" with Altman.
 The Wall Street Journal reports senior U.S. officials have discussed the possibility of the federal government taking financial stakes in major AI firms, a separate line of conversation noted by WSJ sources.
 Reuters additionally notes OpenAI is preparing to file confidentially for an initial public offering, which commentators say adds context to the regulatory discussion.

 Technical details